-Classroom discipline begins before the children enter the room.
+Classroom management begins before the children enter the room.
 The CM team members' and the children's attitudes prior to the class time effect what happens in the class.
 We cannot control what happens in the children's home before class.
-We can control how we treat them in class.
+With God's help, we can control how we treat them in class.
 We must be ready for all actions and reactions.